yzhao062/combo/README.rst

 .. [#Ko2008From] Ko, A.H., Sabourin, R. and Britto Jr, A.S., 2008.
 From dynamic classifier selection to dynamic ensemble selection. *Pattern recognition*, 41(5), pp.1718-1731.

+.. [#Zhao2019LSCP] Zhao, Y., Nasrullah, Z., Hryniewicki, M.K. and Li, Z., 2019, May.
+LSCP: Locally selective combination in parallel outlier ensembles.
+In *Proceedings of the 2019 SIAM International Conference on Data Mining (SDM)*, pp. 585-593.
+Society for Industrial and Applied Mathematics.

 .. [#Zhou2006Clusterer] Zhou, Z.H. and Tang, W., 2006.
 Clusterer ensemble. *Knowledge-Based Systems*, 19(1), pp.77-83.